Think Before You Code: Dual Reasoning for the NLSafety-Utility Trade-Off in LLM Code Generation: Evaluation

 \begin{findings} \textbf{Finding 1:} DR consistently improves the overall \sulower{} trade-off across different LLMs, as shown by significant improvements in various metrics (QDR, IDR, $\overline{SUDS}$, and $SUDS_n$) on both benchmarks. \end{findings}

-Among all evaluated models, GPT-4o-mini delivers the strongest overall performance under DR. It achieves 64.02\% QDR, 64.02\% IDR, 87.07\% Pass@1, and $\overline{SUDS}/SUDS_n=2.99/0.75$ on \hedataset-Injected, and further reaches 78.27\% QDR, 78.27\% IDR, 81.17\% Pass@1, and $\overline{SUDS}/SUDS_n=3.53/0.88$ on \mbppdataset-Injected, while also reducing $\overline{OD}$ to 0.53 and 0.06, respectively.
+\cameraready{The recent GPT-5.4-mini ranks first overall under DR, reaching $\overline{SUDS}/SUDS_n=3.72/0.93$ (89.51\% QDR, 88.66\% IDR) on \hedataset-Injected and $3.56/0.89$ (83.84\% QDR, 82.81\% IDR) on \mbppdataset-Injected, with $\overline{OD}$ down to 0.12 and 0.19.} Among \cameraready{the remaining} models, GPT-4o-mini delivers the strongest overall performance under DR. It achieves 64.02\% QDR, 64.02\% IDR, 87.07\% Pass@1, and $\overline{SUDS}/SUDS_n=2.99/0.75$ on \hedataset-Injected, and further reaches 78.27\% QDR, 78.27\% IDR, 81.17\% Pass@1, and $\overline{SUDS}/SUDS_n=3.53/0.88$ on \mbppdataset-Injected, while also reducing $\overline{OD}$ to 0.53 and 0.06, respectively.
 These results are especially meaningful in light of the SUDS scale: a score of 2.5 corresponds to Silent Pass, with normalized score $0.625$, whereas a score of 4.0 corresponds to the ideal Aware Pass scenario, with normalized score $1.0$ (as illustrated in Table~\ref{tab:suds_scenarios}).
 Thus, under DR, GPT-4o-mini raises the average outcome above the Silent Pass level on both benchmarks and, on \mbppdataset-Injected, brings it close to the ideal safety-aware outcome.
 Similar, although smaller, improvements are also observed for the open-source models, suggesting that stronger model capability further strengthens the effect of DR. We also note that CodeGemma:7b behaves differently on \hedataset-Injected: after manual inspection, most outputs are natural-language-only responses without extractable code, even when code generation is requested.
-This behavior reflects the model's own generation limitations in that setting rather than a failure mode specific to DR.
+This behavior reflects the model's own generation limitations in that setting rather than a failure mode specific to DR. \cameraready{Even for the reasoning-capable GPT-5.4-mini, the baseline output damage stays high ($\overline{OD}\approx1.62$), matching the non-reasoning GPT-4o-mini (1.61); only DR brings it close to the ideal Aware Pass outcome.
+This shows that built-in reasoning alone does not resolve the \sulower{} trade-off.}

-\begin{findings} \textbf{Finding 2:} GPT-4o-mini achieves the strongest overall performance under DR, delivering the best balance among explicit safety awareness, low output damage, and functional correctness, with the highest $\overline{SUDS}$ and $SUDS_n$ on both benchmarks.
-This results suggest that stronger model capability further strengthens the effectiveness of DR. \end{findings}
+\begin{findings} \textbf{Finding 2:} \cameraready{GPT-5.4-mini achieves the strongest overall performance under DR, followed by GPT-4o-mini among the remaining models.
+Stronger model capability further strengthens DR's effectiveness but does not replace it: even a reasoning-capable model still relies on DR to resolve the \sulower{} trade-off.} \end{findings}